hailelagi/hailelagi.com/content/personal/learning.md

 How do you know what has value?
 You don't, not your peers or the experts nor does any member of society apriori.

 The meta question.. what should I be working on?

+{{< youtube a1zDuOPkMSw >}}

 Is worthy of serious consideration.
 Answering it seems to be nearly an accidental discovery via iterative experiements.
-You explore and most likely you're going to fail.
-_There is no royal road to geometry_ indeed.
+You explore and most likely you're going to fail. _There is no royal road to geometry_ indeed.